-Abstract

-This paper describes an exercise in the formalization of common-sense with Answer Set Programming aimed at solving an interesting riddle, whose solution is not obvious to many people.
-Solving the riddle requires a considerable amount of common-sense knowledge and sophisticated knowledge representation and reasoning techniques, including planning and adversarial reasoning.
-Most importantly, the riddle is difficult enough to make it unclear, at a first analysis, whether and how Answer Set Programming or other formalisms can be used to solve it.
+Abstract This paper describes an exercise in the formalization of commonsense with Answer Set Programming aimed at finding the answer to an interesting riddle, whose solution is not obvious to many people.
+Solving the riddle requires a considerable amount of commonsense knowledge and sophisticated knowledge representation and reasoning techniques, including planning and adversarial reasoning.
+Most importantly, the riddle is difficult enough to make it unclear, at first analysis, whether and how Answer Set Programming or other formalisms can be used to solve it.

-Introduction
+1 Introduction

-This paper describes an exercise in the formalization of common-sense with Answer Set Programming (ASP), aimed at solving the riddle:
+This paper describes an exercise in the formalization of commonsense [1,2] with Answer Set Programming (ASP) [3], aimed at solving the riddle: